lisaterumi/lisaterumi/README.md

 - 🔭 I’m currently working on [CELEPAR](http://www.celepar.pr.gov.br/)
 - 🌱 I’m currently learning NLP - Natural Language Processing
 - 👯 I’m looking to collaborate on machine learning resources that support the Portuguese language
+- 👩‍💻 I´m part of a study group called [HAILab](https://github.com/HAILab-PUCPR)
+- 💙 I focus on healthcare research, as in the clinical and biomedical domains

 ### About me
 I'm a backend and frontend developer in Java, PHP, Python & Node and PhD student in artificial intelligence, in particular natural language at the prestigious  [PUCPR](https://www.pucpr.br/) university.